• Evolution of ecological novelty

 Martin Lab anti-racism statement

 The murders of Breonna Taylor, George Floyd, Ahmaud Arbery, Elijah McClain, Rayshard Brooks, Freddie Gray, Trayvon Martin, and so many more by our police state deeply saddens and enrages us.
 These ongoing killings show how deeply white supremacy has rooted itself in our country.
 We believe that Black Lives Matter and we stand in solidarity with our Black colleagues, students, and protesters.
-We are committed to anti-racism and increasing diversity and inclusion in our lab group, mentorship, research, teaching, and academic spaces overall.
+We are committed to anti-racism and increasing diversity and inclusion in our lab group, department, mentorship, research, teaching, and academic spaces overall.
 We also recognize that white supremacy in STEM, particularly acute in our field of Evolution and Ecology and our department, is a major failing of our scientific community and is an ongoing crisis for science.
-Centuries of systemic racism, sexism, and homophobia in science and academia has left us with a largely homogeneous faculty of white cis- men unequipped to take on our most pressing national and global crises in this century.
+Centuries of systemic racism, sexism, homophobia, and transphobia in science and academia has left us with a largely homogeneous faculty of white men unequipped to take on our most pressing national and global crises.
 We also recognize that our own research interests and understanding of nature have been skewed by this history of racism and the genocide of Indigenous communities and their traditional knowledge.
 The scientific contributions of BIPOC have been and continue to be ignored, stolen, and erased.

 We strongly believe that dismantling white supremacy is the only moral choice.
 This promotes innovation, accelerates discovery and scientific excellence by increasing equitable access to this profession that we love, and increases our ability to communicate science and serve as role models to the local, national, and international communities we serve.
 We are stronger together.